casol/bitebybits.com/README.md

 ## Deployment

-Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 16.04 hosted on [DigitalOcean](https://m.do.co/c/750db310081f)
+Set Up with Django with Postgres, Nginx, and Gunicorn on Ubuntu 16.04 hosted on [DigitalOcean](https://m.do.co/c/750db310081f)

 ### See It Live